Rexeh/joystick-diagrams/templates/readme.md

 2. Create a joystick profile by importing a joystick image, and creating labels
 3. Call the label BUTTON_X, where X is the actual physical button on your stick
 4. Export template as SVG
-5. Place this in /Templates with the relevant device name seen by windows
+5. Place this in /Templates with the exact device name seen by windows

-Now on execution of the program, you should have your binds automatically added to the app.

-If you have created a template, happy to include it back in the repository (might make some edits to standardise it)
+If you have created a template, happy to include it back in the repository.